I. Inbound Service Requests

 A. Service on Private Litigants and Companies

-Service of process requests directed at private individuals or companies located in the United States are executed through a private contractor.
+Service requests directed at private individuals or companies located in the United States are executed through a private contractor.
 Accordingly, these service requests and service-related inquiries should be sent directly to OIJA's contractor, ABC Legal (formerly known as PFI), at 633 Yesler Way, Seattle, WA 98104 USA.
-For service of process requests sent pursuant to the Hague Service Convention or letters rogatory through diplomatic channels, the documents need to be accompanied by a $95 USD processing fee, payable to ABC Legal.
+For service requests sent pursuant to the Hague Service Convention or letters rogatory through diplomatic channels, the documents need to be accompanied by a $95 USD processing fee, payable to ABC Legal.
 There is no fee for service requests pursuant to the Inter-American Convention or requests for the United States Government.

 B. Service on the United States Government

-Requests for service of process on the United States Government, which includes its departments, agencies, or instrumentalities, should be sent directly to OIJA.
+Requests for service on the United States Government, which includes its departments, agencies, or instrumentalities, should be sent directly to OIJA.
 There is no fee for service requests designated for the United States Government.
-Requests for service of process on the United States Government should be mailed to OIJA at U.S. Central Authority, U.S. Department of Justice, P.O.
+Requests for service on the United States Government should be mailed to OIJA at U.S. Central Authority, U.S. Department of Justice, P.O.
 Box 14360, Washington, DC 20004 USA.
 Please refer to the OIJA Guidance on Service on the U.S. Government below for detailed information (see link below).

 II.
 Outbound Service Requests